meiyuw/desi_mws_pipeline_integration/README.md

     --whole_spectra64     The script will search and process every new exposure in the whole spectra64 directory.

                           Otherwise, it will read in pointing coordinates of new exposures from DESI db to find out

                           which spectra64 files with those healpix numbers have been updated.

-    --allobjects          Process not just MWS targets but every other types.
+    --allobjects          Process not just MWS targets but all target types.